gabriellabinde/gabriellabinde/README.md

 - Expanding programming and data analysis skills
 - Exploring cognitive technologies
-- Developing digital tools for psychology and education
 - Building projects at the intersection of cognition and technology

 ## Connect With Me